 The World Climate Service presents ensemble forecast maps as both anomaly forecasts and probability forecasts.
 Although the maps often look similar, there are important differences.
 In this article, we explain how the World Climate Service enables the interpretation of ensemble forecast models, how the maps are constructed, and the crucial differences between them.
 This information is very important for understanding long-range forecasts.

 Probability Forecast vs. Anomaly Forecast: Ensembles

-At the subseasonal forecast range (forecasts between 3 and 6 weeks into the future), ensemble modelling is used.
+At the subseasonal forecast range (forecasts between three and six weeks into the future), ensemble forecast modeling is used.
 This means that the weather forecast model is run many times, with each “member” starting with slightly different values, to produce a range (hence ensemble) of forecasts.
 Because of “chaos theory”, ensemble members typically diverge (become different from other ensemble members) as the forecast steps forward in time.
 In fact, although the forecast in individual ensemble members can be quite different, they are each equally probable realizations of the possible future weather.

 The ensemble modeling rationale is that we cannot know the initial conditions of the atmosphere at all locations around the world.
 To account for this initial uncertainty, the weather forecast model is set with multiple starting patterns, each with slightly different initial conditions.
 In this way, the model is able to produce a range of forecasts more closely aligned with the range of possible outcomes in the real world.
 For simplicity, it is often useful to express the forecast for a specific location as one number – an average of all of the members (51 in the case of ECMWF).